Machine learning for option pricing: an empirical investigation of network architectures: Introduction

-More specifically, next to the classical feed forward neural network or multilayer perceptron (MLP) architecture, we consider residual neural networks, highway networks and generalized highway networks.
+More specifically, next to the classical feedforward neural network or multilayer perceptron (MLP) architecture, we consider residual neural networks, highway networks and generalized highway networks.
 These network architectures have been successfully applied in image classification problems, see \textit{e.g.} \citet{residual_networks}.
-Moreover, motivated by the recent work of \citet{dgm_model_original} on the deep Galerkin method (DGM) for solving high-dimensional PDEs, we also consider the DGM network architecture, and, in addition, we construct and test two variants of this architecture.
+Moreover, motivated by the recent work of \citet{MR3874585} on the deep Galerkin method (DGM) for solving high-dimensional PDEs, we also consider the DGM network architecture, and, in addition, we construct and test two variants of this architecture.

 The empirical results show that the more advanced network architectures consistently outperform the MLP architecture, and should thus be preferred for the computation of option prices and implied volatilities.
-More specifically, we find that for option pricing problems, where we focus on the Black--Scholes and the Heston model, the generalized highway network architecture outperforms all other variants, when considering the mean squared error and the computational time as criteria.
+More specifically, we find that for option pricing problems, where we focus on the Black--Scholes and the Heston model, highway-type network architectures outperform all other variants, when considering the mean squared error and the computational time as criteria.
 Moreover, we find that for the computation of the implied volatility, after a necessary transformation, a variant of the DGM architecture outperforms all other variants, when considering again the mean squared error and the computational time as criteria.
+See also \citet{van_Mieghem_2021}.